CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 ![Specifying the stack details](images/specify-stack-details.png)

-On this next page you can stack-specific options you may want to implement.
+On this next page you can select stack-specific options you may want to implement.
 The most common example would be to specify additional custom tags that would be propagated to the instance upon creation.
 Once you have specified all of your options, scroll to the bottom of the page and click the __Next__ button.